 - Phil Lynott, Irish singer-songwriter, bass player, and producer (b.
 1949)

 - Brian Horrocks, Indian-English general (b.
 1895)

 - Carlo Levi, Italian painter, author, and activist (b.
 1902)

 - Paul Chambers, American bassist and composer (b.
 1935)

-- Donald Campbell, English race car driver and sailor (b.
+- Donald Campbell, English racing driver and world speed record holder (b.
 1921)